01 May How to Handle Your Startup Finances Like a Pro

 Numerous businesses overpay their taxes every year by overlooking various tax deductions — Michael Raanan

-Stripe Atlas is a product that promises to help you incorporate your company in the U.S with a U.S registered bank account, top tax/legal guidance from top American firms, and a free Stripe account for receiving and making payments world over.
+For those considering offshore incorporation, Stripe Atlas is a product that promises to help you incorporate your company in the U.S – with a U.S registered bank account, top tax/legal guidance from top American firms, and a free Stripe account for receiving and making payments world over.
 They’ve partnered with numerous startup accelerators and hubs around Africa to make ease of their acquisition efforts and can be an option for you if you’re looking to incorporate offshore.

 “Keep track of all your expenses even transportation.
 It all adds up,” Rebecca cautions.